Skip to main content

 Research at Huntsman Cancer Institute

 The center has a strong history of research on cancer’s genetic basis and the identification of cancer-causing genes.
-HCI is home to the Utah Population Database (UPDB), an exceptionally powerful research resource that links data from medical records, genealogy records, and demographic data for eleven million individuals.
+The institute is home to the Utah Population Database (UPDB), an exceptionally powerful research resource that links data from medical records, genealogy records, and demographic data for 11 million individuals.
 UPDB is the largest database of its kind in the United States.
-This information helps researchers identify genetic patterns of cancer in families and inform research in precision cancer prevention and personalized cancer treatments.
-Through UPDB, HCI researchers have contributed to the development of targeted therapies and become leaders in genetic counseling to reduce cancer risk.
+This information helps researchers identify genetic patterns of cancer in families.
+More genes for inherited cancers have been discovered at Huntsman Cancer Institute than at any other cancer center in the world.

 Select Scientific Initiatives at Huntsman Cancer Institute

-Some of HCI’s key strategic initiatives to address the cancer burden include:
+Some of Huntsman Cancer Institute’s key research pillars to address the cancer burden include:

-• Melanoma/Sun Safety: Utah has the highest incidence rate of melanoma in the United States, at nearly twice the national average.
-HCI has invested in programs to promote sun safety in the region, including outreach to ski areas and national parks; successfully advocated for sun safety legislation; and fostered a community of melanoma researchers spanning basic, translational, clinical, and population sciences research through active investment.
+- Melanoma/Sun Safety: With the highest melanoma incidence in the United States, the Mountain West presents unique challenges.
+Huntsman Cancer Institute promotes sun safety through outreach to ski areas and national parks, advocacy for sun safety legislation, and fostering a vibrant community of melanoma researchers.
+Investments span basic, translational, clinical, and population sciences, driving transformative progress in melanoma care.

-*This profile was provided by the Huntsman Cancer Institute.
+* Information on this cancer center profile was provided by the Huntsman Cancer Institute at the University of Utah.